 The operating system is restricted to a single operator (concurrent operators are explicitly excluded).
-The entity using the application is the single user of the module, even when the application is serving multiple clients.
+The application that requests cryptographic services is the single user of the module, even when the application is serving multiple clients.

 In operational mode, the ptrace(2) system call, the debugger (gdb(1)), and strace(1) shall be not used.